U.S. sees Middle East help fighting IS, Britain cautious after beheading

 "We have countries in this region, countries outside of this region, in addition to the United States, all of whom are prepared to engage in military assistance, in actual strikes if that is what it requires," Kerry said.

-"And we also have a growing number of people who are prepared to do all the other things," he said in remarks broadcast on Sunday on the CBS program "Face the Nation".
+"And we also have a growing number of people who are prepared to do all the other things," he said in remarks broadcast on Sunday on the CBS programme "Face the Nation."

+Offers of Arab air participation have been made both to U.S. Central Command overseeing the American air campaign and to the Iraqi government, a senior State Department official said.

+The official said the offers were not limited to air strikes on Iraq.
+"Some have indicated for quite a while a willingness to do them elsewhere," the official said.
+"We have to sort through all of that because you can’t just go and bomb something."

 Russia, at odds with the West over Ukraine, has said any air strikes in Syria would be an act of aggression without the consent of President Bashar al-Assad or an international mandate.